WoTTsecurity/wott-io/documentation/getting_started/README.md

 The certificates are managed entirely by WoTT - the only thing you need to do to begin securing your device is install the WoTT Agent.

-## Credentials and WoTT IO Dashboard
+## Credentials and the WoTT Dashboard

 In an ideal world, we would do away with the need for usernames and passwords entirely and rely on cryptographic identity alone.
 However, servers cannot verify identity from browsers via cryptographic identity (yet).
 Servers are unable to verify who you are which is why you are required to login to access for example your email or Google cloud services.
 The same applies to Web Applications that you as an IoT developer create which can be accessed from any browser.